-- The work will be externally assessed by a visiting examiner on a specified date between January and May. - In relation to design candidates, it is the design that is assessed and the technical equipment may be operated by someone else. - 'In regard to duologue performances, work which falls under the time limits specified on page but is of at least 3 minutes duration will not be penalised.
-However, centres and learners should note that work which is significantly short is unlikely to be awarded in the higher mark bands as there may not be enough evidence of development and/or engagement with the audience.
-Work which falls under 3 minutes duration will be penalised.
-One mark will be deducted for every 30 seconds under this time up to maximum of 5 marks. - In regard to group performances (3-4 actors) work which falls under the time limits specified on page 14 but is of at least 4 minutes duration will not be penalised.
-However, centres and learners should note that work which is significantly short is unlikely to be awarded in the higher mark bands as there may not be enough evidence of development and/or engagement with the audience.
-Work which falls under 4 minutes duration will be penalised.
-One mark will be deducted for every 30 seconds under this time up to maximum of 5 marks. - Work which exceeds the time limits specified above will not be penalised.
-However, marks will not be awarded once the maximum time limits have been exceeded.'
+- The work will be externally assessed by a visiting examiner on a specified date between January and May. - In relation to design candidates, it is the design that is assessed and the technical equipment may be operated by someone else. - Work which falls under the time limit will not be penalised.
+However, centres and candidates should note that work which is significantly short is unlikely to be awarded in the higher mark bands as there may not be enough evidence of development and/or engagement with the audience. - Work which exceeds the time limit will be penalised.
+One mark will be deducted for each complete minute work exceeds the time limit.